Clooney and Alamuddin cap weekend nuptials with civil ceremony

 Clooney has also led campaigns to highlight the plight of refugees in Darfur, Sudan, and is expected to donate the fees earned from selling rights to the wedding photos to that cause.

-Alamuddin was rumored to have prepared 12 outfits for the long weekend, during which guests were ferried around the city in speedboats bearing flags marked "AG", for Amal and George.
+Alamuddin was rumoured to have prepared 12 outfits for the long weekend, during which guests were ferried around the city in speedboats bearing flags marked "AG", for Amal and George.

 (Writing by Philip Pullella; Editing by Robin Pomeroy)